sjunior-dev/sjunior-dev/README.md

 # About Me

-I'm a brazilian living in Berlin, I'm currently working for Olx Group as Engineering Manager for Seller Reputation Team.
+I'm a brazilian living in Berlin, I'm currently working as a Director of Engineering at Lhotse.

 I write mostly code in PHP and Symfony.